 So what count’s as gross negligence ?

-Gross negligence should only be ruled if someone makes a conscious and voluntary decision about making a payment i.e. they weren’t tricked or socially engineered by a fraudster.
+Gross negligence should only be ruled if someone makes a conscious and voluntary decision about making a payment i.e. they weren’t duped or socially engineered by a fraudster.
 The other factor is whether the victim is aware of a clear risk in what they are doing.
 For example, they wrote their Pin number on a piece of paper, then put that in their wallet next to their bank card.

 Despite FOS warning banks they can’t simply say every scam victim was grossly negligent to avoid paying out, they have also highlighted how customers can further protect themselves.
 Knowing what to be on the lookout for when it comes to scams is one of the best ways to protect yourself.